scientific-python/specs/purpose-and-process/index.md

 Located at the top-level of the
 [SPEC repository](https://github.com/scientific-python/specs),
-the script will ask you a few questions[^newspec] and then create a new file appropriately named with a basic template for you to complete.
+the script will ask you a few questions[^newspec] and then create a new file appropriately named with a basic template for you to complete (e.g., `spec-0000/index.md`).
 Once the SPEC is in reasonable shape, file a pull request against the [SPEC repository](https://github.com/scientific-python/specs).
 The Steering Committee then considers the SPEC as presented